 Antigonus and his son Demetrios the Besieger founded the Common of the Islanders with a religious center in Delos, which was declared free and independent.
 From the middle of the 3rd century BC, the sacred island of Apollo became an important commercial center, with the establishment of wealthy businessmen and bankers.
 From 168 BC.
 Delos, like the rest of Greece, would gradually come under the control of Rome.

 The island was declared a free port -ie duty-free port-, resulting in the relocation of wealthy Roman merchants and shipowners, as well as people from all over the Mediterranean.
+During those times, Delos became the center of the slave trade.
 It is estimated that around 90 BC. this small island, which is just a dot on the map of the Mediterranean, was home to about 30,000 people.

 From the votive inscriptions and burial monuments of Rhenia it seems that apart from the Athenians and Romans, who constituted the majority of the population, Delos was inhabited by people from the Peloponnese, central and western Greece, Macedonia, the Aegean islands, the Thrace, and the Black Sea, the Taurus Peninsula, Troy, Mysia, Aeolida, Ionia, Lydia, Caria, Lycia, Bithynia, Paphlagonia, Pontus, Cappadocia, Pisidia, Pamphylia Cilicia, Syria, Media, Cyprus, Egypt, Kyrenia, and Arabia, among other regions.